dynamsoft-docs/capture-vision-docs/parameters/reference/text-line-specification/character-normalization-modes.md

 # CharacterNormalizationModes

-An array of `CharacterNormalizationMode` object that defines which mode to implement.
+Parameter `CharacterNormalizationMode` defines an array of character normalization mode to implement.
 The array index represents the priority of the item.
 The smaller index is, the higher priority is.

 ## Example